cython/cython/docs/src/userguide/extension_types.rst

 .. literalinclude:: ../../examples/userguide/extension_types/dataclass.pyx

 You may use C-level types such as structs, pointers, or C++ classes.
-However, you may these types are not compatible with the auto-generated special methods - for example if they cannot be converted from a Python type they cannot be passed to a constructor, and you must use a `default_factory` to initialize them.
+However, you may find these types are not compatible with the auto-generated special methods - for example if they cannot be converted from a Python type they cannot be passed to a constructor, and you must use a `default_factory` to initialize them.
 As in Python, you can also control